 Problems You Solve / Your Promise

 You can include a short section about the problems you solve, list the benefits of working with you, or include both.
+In a way, you are making a promise to your site visitor that you can help them reach their goals and complete their journey.

 Some websites include pricing information for their services.
 Whether you do or not depends on your target audience and what you’re trying to accomplish.
+However, bear in mind that sharing pricing information can help weed out clients who cannot afford your services or let people know they can afford you!

 Why Work With You

 You may also include another short section about why people should work with you.
-Some websites frame this as “is this service right for you?” and then list why someone needs the service.
+Some websites frame this as “is this service right for you?” and then list the reasons why someone needs the service.

 Include testimonials or case studies that highlight the benefits of your services or products.